Electricity sector in Iceland: Connection to the rest of Europe

 Former map of existing and planned HVDC interconnectors in Europe in 2012, Icelink labelled as number 1.

 There are plans to connect the Icelandic grid with the UK using a subsea High-Voltage DC (HVDC) interconnector, with a potential capacity of up to 1.2GW, called Icelink.
 It would be the world's longest submarine HVDC cable, if built.
 This would allow Iceland to export excess energy to UK and in turn linking it to a wider European super grid.
 The project is in planning stages and is controversial in Iceland due to fears of increased domestic electricity prices as well as environmental damage from the resulting increase in power plants.

-In the 2019 UK General Election 2019, the Democratic Unionist Party included in their manifesto a version of Icelink in which Iceland would instead be connected to Northern Ireland.
+In the 2019 United Kingdom general election, the Democratic Unionist Party included in their manifesto a version of Icelink in which Iceland would instead be connected to Northern Ireland.

 Iceland is active with the sale of Certificates of Origin in Europe.
 On 27th of April 2023 the Association of Issuing Bodies (AIB) suspended the export of Guarantees of Origin (GO) from Iceland due to the suspect of possible double counting.
 The ban was later lifted.